-Epidemics, which are outbreaks of a disease that occur within a short period of time and in a defined region, have the potential to significantly affect an organization's operations and the health and safety of personnel and the general public.
-While many diseases could result in an epidemic, and could lead to a pandemic (an epidemic that occurs on a worldwide scale), this report places particular emphasis on preparedness for outbreaks of influenza that could arise from avian influenza.
+Epidemics are outbreaks of an infectious disease which occurs within a short period and are defined in a geographical region.
+Epidemics have the potential to significantly impact an organization's operations, the health and safety of personnel, and the public.
+Many diseases could result in an epidemic and could lead to a pandemic (an epidemic that occurs on a worldwide scale).
+This annex emphasizes preparedness for outbreaks of emerging infectious diseases.

-This Epidemic/Pandemic Annex has been created to identify key information that organizations should know when confronted with an epidemic.
+This Epidemic/Pandemic Planning Annex has been created to identify key information that organizations should know when confronted with an outbreak of infectious disease.
 It also describes how an organization may be affected, and what measures can be taken to mitigate those effects.
-In addition to education, this annex provides guidance on preparing and developing a course of action should an outbreak occur.
+In addition to education, this annex guides preparation for and development of a course of action should an outbreak occur.

-Organizations should take the time and opportunity now to develop and implement strategies essential to maintaining functions in times of a pandemic.
-Organizations should also inform employees and other stakeholders that the organization is actively involved in planning for pandemic preparedness.
+It is recommended for organizations take the opportunity to develop and implement strategies essential to maintaining business functions in times of a pandemic.
+Organizations should also inform employees and other stakeholders that the organization is actively involved in epidemic/pandemic preparedness.

-Short-term and long-term strategies for maintaining functions during an epidemic, when absenteeism among employees could be as high as 50 percent, will require enhanced continuity of operations plans that include extensive workforce planning to perform mission-essential functions with reduced staff levels.
-Seven planning elements are provided in Chapter 6 to assist organizations in accomplishing their short-term and long-term strategies, which will require continuous monitoring of recent developments as well as flexibility in implementation and response.
+Strategies for maintaining functions during an epidemic/pandemic will require enhanced continuity of operations that include extensive workforce planning to perform essential functions with reduced staff levels and remote means.
+Chapter 6 provides seven planning elements to assist organizations in accomplishing their short-term and long-term strategies, which will require continuous monitoring of recent developments as well as flexibility in implementation and response.

-Unlike other disasters in which the period of disruption may last from weeks to months, an epidemic has the potential to disrupt operations from months to several years.
-The public health response to an epidemic will directly affect an organization's personnel and will require strong relationships with other partners, the cooperation of the public, and the leadership of the organization.
+Unlike other disasters in which the period of disruption may last from weeks to months, an epidemic/pandemic has the potential to disrupt operations from months to several years.
+The public health response to an epidemic/pandemic will directly impact an organization's personnel and will require strong partnerships and cooperation between partners, vendors, the public, and the leadership of the organization.